 The reason behind the company’s massive love for bitcoin is not far-fetched, given the remarkable performance of the crypto asset in recent times.
 In fact, Bitcoin’s ability to outperform traditional financial instruments last year attracted MicroStrategy to it.

 It first started with an initial investment of $250 million in August 2020, and since then MicroStrategy has not looked back, with hundreds to thousands of bitcoin being added monthly to the company’s treasury reserve.

 Corporate Investors Follow MicroStrategy Footsteps

-Although the firm did not plan to woo other corporate investors into the crypto space with its investments, it has been vital in the massive spike in institutional interest in bitcoin.
+Although the firm does not plan to woo other corporate investors into the crypto space with its investments, it has been vital in the massive spike in institutional interest in bitcoin.

 Since MicroStrategy got involved with the cryptocurrency, other corporate investors, including popular electric car maker Tesla, have also purchased the cryptocurrency.